AttackOnJasper/University-notes/notes/aws/aws.md

 ## AWS Budgets
 * plan your service usage, service costs and instance reservations
 * First 2 budgets are free

+## Cost Allocation Tags
+* A tag is a label that you or AWS assigns to an AWS resource
+* Tags are managed in **Resource Groups**
+* Cost allocation tags can track your AWS costs on a detailed level
+	* AWS uses the cost allocation tags to organize your resource costs on your cost allocation report to make it easier for you to categorize and track your AWS costs
+* Types
+	* AWS generated
+		* AWS defines, creates, and applies the AWS generated tags for you
+	* custom

 # AWS Support
 ## AWS Support Plans